Gijsbos/jsunit/README.md

 - assertEmpty(value: any) - Success when 'value' asserts to *undefined* or *null*
 - assertUndefined(value: any) - Success when 'value' asserts to *undefined*
 - assertNull(value: any) - Success when 'value' asserts to *null*
-- assertEquals(expected: any, actual: any) - Success when 'actual' quals 'expected'
+- assertEquals(expected: any, actual: any) - Success when 'actual' equals 'expected'
 - expectException(exception: string|Object) - Success when exception is thrown that matches exception name or object type

 ## Contribute?